 The total membership in 1868 was 55.
 Since its beginning, Corinth has experienced growth and expansion.
 Both First Baptist Church of Holly Hill and Eutawville Baptist Church have their roots sprouted from Corinth Baptist Church.

-In addition to our Wednesday night meetings, the youth group had a successful Movie fundraiser for their summer camps.
-This is a great group of thoughtful and faithful young people.
+In addition to our Wednesday night meetings, the youth group is at World Changers!.
 Please continue to keep them in your prayers.

 Rev Dan Johnson

 Dan was born and raised in North Charleston, SC.
 He graduated from the College of Charleston in 1978 with a Bachelor of Science degree in Psychology and a minor in Secondary Education.
 Dan graduated from Temple Baptist Theological Seminary in 1983 with a Master of Divinity in Theology.